CodingItWrong/outsidein.dev/book/react/4-refactoring-styles.md

 - `ThemeProvider` is the optional root MUI component that lets you set up some things that affect your whole app, including taking the `theme`.
 - `CssBaseline` applies default page-wide CSS styles.
 - `AppBar` and `Toolbar` together provide the top title bar.
 - `Typography` provides proper styling for the text at certain spots in the app, including in the toolbar.
-Material-UI components relate to one another like this, so it's always best to check the docs for full examples of what components to nest inside one another.
+MUI components relate to one another like this, so it's always best to check the docs for full examples of what components to nest inside one another.
 - `Container` centers your content horizontally to provide some padding, as well as keeping the content from getting too wide in really wide browser windows.

 Next let's style `RestaurantScreen`.
 A common UI element in Material Design is a card, a box around some content.
 Let's style the `RestaurantScreen` to be a card: